dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 ---

-The existence of the Lightning Network enables new types of online communities where membership and access to content is dependent on individual users making Bitcoin micropayments.
+The existence of the Lightning Network enables new types of online communities where participation and access to content is dependent on individual users making Bitcoin micropayments.
 These new communities can operate without a central authority, and without a middleman taking a cut of the profit.